PedanticHacker/ReChess/README.md

 - python-chess: A library for developing chess apps
 - psutil: A library for getting operating system metrics

-### Is there any 3rd-party software involved?
+### Is there any 3rd-party software used?

 Yes.
-ReChess integrates **Stockfish**, a powerful chess engine for playing and analyzing.
+ReChess uses **Stockfish**, a powerful chess engine for playing and analyzing.

-## What features do I get?
+## What features does ReChess provide?

-With ReChess, you get all the basic features for playing chess:
+You get all the basic features for playing chess:

 - SVG chessboard
 - chess clocks